ESP32 Speech-to-Text using Wit.ai

 Arduino IDE showing Adafruit_GFX library missing error when compiling ESP32 speech to text code

 There is a chance that you may encounter some errors like this while uploading the code.
-These kinds of errors suggest that you have a missing library.
+These kinds of errors suggest that a library is missing.
 Here in this screenshot, the Adafruit_GFX library is missing.
 You can install it from the Library Manager by following the steps explained above.

 Extending the ESP32 Speech to Text Project